Feed usually represents the single largest cost in all types of sheep

 during late gestation.
 Underfeeding will reduce the yield and

-quality of milk.
+quality of milk, including colostrum.
+Overfeeding can result in oversized fetuses.
 Big lambs increase lambing problems and have

 a higher mortality rate.

 The nutrients that are important during late gestation are energy,

 protein, calcium, selenium, and vitamin E. The amount of energy

 required depends upon the number of fetuses the ewe is carrying.
 Cold stress increases nutritional requirements, especially if ewes are kept outside.

 Winter lambing ewes usually cannot consume enough forage to

 meet their energy needs.
 More energy is required two weeks before

 lambing versus six weeks before lambing.
 Ewes carrying singles